Physical Education Building, 209

 The program offers a Master of Science degree that emphasizes the scientific base of community and school health, and the investigation of community health-related problems.
 This degree allows pursuit of special academic interests, yet requires a core of study in school and community health-related issues.
 The program offers two options, thesis or non-thesis, for the Master of Science degree.

-The program requires that each applicant demonstrates the ability to perform at the B level or better and submit a brief statement of professional goals and objectives.
+The program requires that each applicant demonstrates their ability to perform at the B level or better and submit a brief statement of professional goals and objectives.

 Students without an undergraduate degree in health promotion may be required to take additional hours of deficiencies.